ZH1243/GPU_Data_Transfer_Profile/Copy_Engine/Results/nvlink_copy_engine_test/readme.md

 This folder stores Nsight Systems reports and derived summaries for `nvlink_copy_engine_test.py`.
-The reports measure peer-to-peer GPU copies over NVLink in a ring pattern with one copy per iteration and 100 measured iterations after 10 warmup iterations.
+The reports measure peer-to-peer GPU copies over NVLink in a ring pattern.
+In this test, each GPU sends data to exactly one other GPU, so the traffic is one-to-one per GPU rather than one-to-many fan-out.
+Each run uses one copy per iteration and 100 measured iterations after 10 warmup iterations.

 The report names encode the copy size.
 For example, `1*8m.nsys-rep` is the run with `--copies-per-iter 1` and `--copy-size 8M`.
 The current sweep includes: